DanishKodeMonkey/postgresql-prismaORM-quickstart/Readme.md

 With that we have set up our prisma ORM in our development environment, and tested its functionality.

 The project is now ready to be expanded upon!

+Again, this is meant as a quick-start setup that can be referred to for a quick and easy point of reference when starting up a Prisma ORM setup.

+For a full in-depth guide, see [the official prisma docs](https://www.prisma.io/docs/getting-started/)